 It uses a multilevel governance approach with advocacy tools that are effective at regional, national, and supranational levels of decision-making.
 It therefore also laser beams on the European playing field and how current or future agendas – and major legislative operations – affect the legitimacy, added-value, market operations, competition conditions, and accountability of PSMs.

 The Master Class will help participants read the challenges and choose the right battles, elaborate plans and roadmaps, lobby with integrity, adapt messages, and anticipate the functioning modes as well as preferences of the institutional and individual actors that should be influenced to safeguard the interests of PSM.

 Who it's for

 Directors and Executives in charge of:

-Audience needs: How to better communicate the value of PSM
+- Meeting the audience: How to better communicate the value of PSM to stakeholders

-This Master Class offers the opportunity for participants to come with issues related to specific PSM challenges, and leave with sufficient confidence on how to better manage them through advocacy and lobbying.
+This Master Class offers the opportunity for participants to come with issues related to specific PSM challenges, and leave with sufficient confidence on how to better engage personally in advocacy and lobbying operations.

 Day 1: 14:00 - 17:00

 - Lobbying as part of an advocacy strategy

 - Engaging PSM into advocating and/or lobbying